Draft World Splitter Settings

 Internal edge cases:

-- Replacement splitter settings are stored without validation or correction.
+• Replacement splitter settings are stored without correction.

 Cross-system edge cases:

-- Draft worlds must not be written to
+• Draft worlds must not be written to app.sqlite.

 Invariants

-- Draft-world state must remain in memory and outside
+• Draft-world state must remain in memory and outside app/storage.

-- Default initialization failure must be logged at
+• Default initialization failure and unexpected validation failure must be logged at ERROR.

 Implementation Landmarks